dp19420/project-january-p1/README.md

 - Functional logo link for Wikipedia, the world history logo works in preview but not yet in deployed for some reason i cant figure out yet.
 - opens on new blank tab

+## User stories

+- As a first-time visitor, I want to understand the purpose of the website so that I can decide if it is relevant to my interests.

+- As a user, I want to easily navigate between different sections of the website so that I can find the information or features I need without confusion.

+- As a mobile user, I want the website to display correctly on my phone or tablet so that I can access all content and features on any device.

+- As a casual visitor, I want to see images and explanations of the Narmer Palette so that I can visualize how Narmer’s rule and unification are depicted in ancient artifacts

 ## Testing
 I have tested the links and screen size adjustments on google chrome on pc and android.